Unstructured-IO/unstructured/unstructured/ingest/v2/README2.md

 ```
 `e17715933baf.json` in the `upload_stage` is a `.json` file which is appropriate for this destination connector.
 But it could very well be a `.csv` if the uploader is a relational database.
 Or if the destination is blob(file) storage, like AWS S3, you may not need the Staging phase.
 The embed `.json` file would be uploaded directly.

+When you make a **new** Destination Connector you will need these files first:

+`unstructured/ingest/v2/processes/connectors/your_connector.py`

+BLABLABLA

+And add to:

+`unstructured/ingest/v2/processes/connectors/__init__.py`

+BLABLABLA